alebarp/alebarp.github.io/_pages/talks.md

 Recent previous talks
 ======
-* 30th May 2024 - delivered the statistics seminar at UCL
+* 30th May 2024 - delivered the [statistical science](https://www.ucl.ac.uk/statistics/seminar) seminar at UCL

-* 28th May 2024 - talk for the knowledge-share series with Roche
+* 28th May 2024 - talk for the knowledge-share series with [Roche](https://www.roche.com/about)

 * 11th March 2024 - talk at the [Roche Advanced Analytics Network](https://careers.roche.com/global/en/ch-raan-program) festival